mohramadan911/Share-Pods-logging/README.md

     sudo apt-get install -y kubelet=1.15.7-00 kubeadm=1.15.7-00 kubectl=1.15.7-00

-(**Note** : I faced an issue when i tried to install version 1.12.2-00 from the Kubernetes ubuntu repositories.
-You can work around this by using version 1.15.7-00 for kubelet, kubeadm, and kubectl )
+(**Note** : I faced a comptability issue when i tried to install version 1.12.2-00 from the Kubernetes ubuntu repositories. it got fixed by using version 1.15.7-00 for kubelet, kubeadm, and kubectl )

 Stop updating the Kubernetes components by running :